JetBrains/intellij-sdk-docs/topics/basics/getting_started/setting_up_environment.md

 ## Preliminary Steps

-Use the following checklist to ensure that you are ready to develop your custom UI theme:
+Use the following checklist to ensure that you are ready to develop your custom theme:

 - **[IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/)** or **[IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/)** is installed.
 - **Plugin DevKit** plugin is [enabled in IntelliJ IDEA](https://www.jetbrains.com/help/idea/managing-plugins.html).